HmmBank/HMM-Based-SASI-Frameworks/README.md

 _________________________________________________________________________________________________
     IV- Reference

-[1] SYLVAIN ILOGA, and K. M. MOTUE DJOKO, "The SASI frameworks: Efficient HMM-based alternatives to
+[1] ????, and ????, "The SASI frameworks: Efficient HMM-based alternatives to
     RFM representations for customer segmentation and customer profile analysis in the banking sector", (Under review).
 __________________________________________________________________________________________________